brncarvalho/brncarvalho/README.md

 ### Hi there, I'm Bruno Carvalho! 👋

-- 🔭 I have Recently graduated in Computer Engineer
+- 🔭 I have recently graduated in Computer Engineer
 - 🌱 I’m currently exploring and learning the AI field
-- ⚡ Fun fact: I love playing videogames
+- ⚡ Fun fact: I love playing videogames and looking forward to develop my first game on the future just for fun

 ### Connect with me: